dotnet/docs/docs/core/diagnostics/dotnet-trace.md

   Output filename.
 Extension of target format will be added.

 > [!NOTE]
-> Converting `nettrace` files to `chromium` or `speedscope` files is irreversible - `speedscope` or `chromium` files do not have all the information to reconstruct `nettrace` file.
-The `convert` command still preserves the original `nettrace` file, so do not delete this file if you will be opening the nettrace file in the future.
+> Converting `nettrace` files to `chromium` or `speedscope` files is irreversible. `speedscope` and `chromium` files don't have all the information necessary to reconstruct `nettrace` files.
+However, the `convert` command preserves the original `nettrace` file, so don't delete this file if you plan to open it in the future.

 ## dotnet-trace ps